guidosch/bikecounter/README.md

 The up/down-link payload formatter scripts are stored in the TTN subfolder.

 ## Google Cloud

 The triggered cloud function evaluates the data object sent from TTN and saves it to the Firebase database.
 Depending on the difference between the local time of the device and the server time it schedules a downlink message to correct the internal device time.

 There are also cloud functions that provide an API endpoint for the web UI ([bikeCounterUI](https://github.com/guidosch/bikecounterUI)) to visualize the stored data.

+# Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+# License

+This project is licensed under [CC0-1.0](LICENSE)